SmoQySuite/SmoQyElPhQMC.jl/docs/src/tutorials/holstein_honeycomb.md

     N_updates, # Total number of measurements and measurement updates.
     N_bins, # Number of times bin-averaged measurements are written to file.
     Δτ = 0.05, # Discretization in imaginary time.
-    Nt = 25, # Numer of time-steps in HMC update.
+    Nt = 25, # Number of time-steps in HMC update.
     Nrv = 10, # Number of random vectors used to estimate fermionic correlation functions. tol = 1e-10, # CG iterations tolerance. maxiter = 10_000, # Maximum number of CG iterations.